Livable Garden Centre | Livable Basics

 Xerophyte

-Xerophyte refers to a plant adapted to dry conditions, often with water-storing structures or deep root systems.
+Plants specifically adapted to dry conditions, often featuring water-storing structures or deep root systems.

 Xeriscape

-Xeriscape refers to a landscaping approach designed to reduce water usage by incorporating drought-tolerant plants and efficient irrigation methods.
+Landscaping approach designed to reduce water usage through drought-tolerant plants and efficient irrigation.

 Y